fabri1983/signaling_server/README.md

 ## Maven Profiles
 **Profiles**
 - ```local``` (active by default)
-They set JWT signer and verifier private and public keys.
+Set JWT's signer and verifier private and public keys.

 **Additional profiles**
 - ```eventbus-local``` (active by default)
 - ```eventbus-hazelcast```
-They remove/add additional dependencies and disable/enable a Spring profile which allow the use of a distributed eventbus.
+Remove/add additional dependencies and disable/enable a Spring profile which allow the use of a distributed eventbus.
 When using *eventbus-local* some dependencies are removed and the beans defined in ```DistributedSignalingConfiguration``` are not created.
 When using *eventbus-hazelcast* the opposite occurs.